ethereum/go-ethereum/docs/_interface/consensus-clients.md

 enough to interact with merged testnets.
 This includes two testnets that were purpose built to test The Merge (Kiln, Kintsugi) and the long-standing public PoW chain, Ropsten, as well as the relatively new testnet Sepolia.
 If Geth is connected to these merged networks alone it will simply stall when it syncs as far as the merge block, awaiting information from a consensus client.
 Therefore, any activity on these testnets requires Geth to be connected to a consensus client.
-There are many instructional articles that exlain how to connect to these testnets using Geth in combination with various consensus clients, for example:
+There are many instructional articles that explain how to connect to these testnets using Geth in combination with various consensus clients, for example:

 [Connecting to Kiln using Teku](https://github.com/chrishobcroft/TestingTheMerge/blob/main/geku.md)